Amid Boston Overdose Crisis, a Pair of Harvard Students Are Bringing Narcan to the Red Line

 At First Cambridge City Council Election Forum, Candidates Clash Over Building Emissions

 Harvard’s Updated Sustainability Plan Garners Optimistic Responses from Student Climate Activists

 ‘Sunroof’ Singer Nicky Youre Lights Up Harvard Yard at Crimson Jam

 ‘The Architect of the Whole Plan’: Harvard Law Graduate Ken Chesebro’s Path to Jan.
 6

 “A Legacy Revealed” is a podcast from The Harvard Crimson that dives into the roles that slavery and discrimination have played in shaping Harvard University over its 400 year-long history.
-Hosted by Raquel Coronell Uribe and Six Yu, this 6-part series will invite experts from a variety of fields to answer some of the most compelling questions surrounding Harvard’s historical legacy, as well as its present day ramifications.
+Hosted by Raquel Coronell Uribe and Six Yu, this 6-part series invites experts from a variety of fields to answer some of the most compelling questions surrounding Harvard’s historical legacy, as well as its present day ramifications.
 This podcast is produced and edited by Lara Dada, Zing Gee, and Thomas Maisonneuve.
 Cover art by Madison Shirazi.
 Music by Dash Chin.
 Listen now on Spotify or wherever you get your podcasts.

 Cash-strapped in the 1700s, Harvard served as the first institutional bank in New England, handing out loans in a society that was heavily entwined with the Caribbean slave economy.